mitmproxy/mitmproxy/docs/certinstall.rst

 >>> openssl req -new -x509 -key cert.key -out cert.crt
     (Specify the mitm domain as Common Name, e.g. *.google.com)
 >>> cat cert.key cert.crt > cert.pem

+Now, you can run mitmproxy with the generated certificate:

+**For all domain names**
+``--cert *=cert.pem``
+Mitmproxy then uses the provided certificate (cert.pem) for interception of all the traffic instead of generating a certificate signed by its own CA.

+**For specific domain names**
+``--cert *.example.com=cert.pem``
+Mitmproxy then uses the provided certificate for interception of the specified domain instead of generating a certificate signed by its own CA.
 >>> mitmproxy --cert=cert.pem